The Password Game: strategy & statistics

 Rule 16 (chess)

 Lichess is a good place to learn how to play chess.
-95% of the time you're looking to put your opponent in check (making one of your pieces one move away from capturing their king).
+95% of the time you're looking to put your opponent in check (putting one of your pieces one move away from capturing their king).
 The notation for your move will include, in order:

 1. A capital letter R, N, B, Q, or K if you moved a rook, knight, bishop, queen, or king, respectively.
 (No capital letter if you moved a pawn.)